How Does Health Insurance Work ?

 3. What is a no-claim bonus in health insurance?

 A no-claim bonus is an important benefit offered by insurance companies to policyholders.
 If you don’t make health insurance claims in a policy year, the insurer will give you a no-claim bonus in the form of an increased sum insured or a discount on policy premiums.
-You can earn a maximum no-claim bonus of up to 50% after 5 consecutive claim-free years.
+You can earn a maximum no-claim bonus of up to 50% after five consecutive claim-free years.

 4. Can I buy more than one health insurance policy?